fcttechnologies/TranscriptionStudio/README.md

 - Edit the variables above directly if you change output/temp directories, Whisper model path, Ollama model name, or the `yt-dlp`/`whisper-cli`/`ollama` binary paths.
 - Keep the `Path(...)` wrappers so directories are created automatically.
 - On Intel macOS, Homebrew binaries may live in `/usr/local/bin`; update the strings if needed.
+- If your Whisper/Ollama models live elsewhere, update the absolute paths so the backend can find them.
+- If you prefer environment variables, point the plist to a small shell script that exports them before launching `uvicorn`.

+### Verifying your binaries
+- `which python3.12`, `which uvicorn`, `which yt-dlp`, `which whisper-cli`, and `which ollama` should match what is in `backend/app/config.py` and the plist.
+- If you use a different Python version/venv, update both the plist `ProgramArguments` and the `pip install` step to match.
+- When changing the port or host, update both the plist and wherever you visit the UI (e.g., `http://localhost:9000`).

 ## Notes and tips
 - The UI displays the saved file path and also provides a text area for quick copying.